-Among the most prevalent attributes of top employees are their potential, adaptation to company culture, and contributions to the company.
+Among the most prevalent attributes of top employees are:

 Learning how best to identify these persons among the hiring pool may incur the use of job requirements, such as requiring certain certifications, accomplishments, references, and skills as a condition of employment.